jacobg1/portfolio/src/content/projects/project-2.md

 When the user inputs a serch term and hits Go, the front end makes a call to the back end which then makes a call to NASA's image API.
 Results are returned the backend, procesed and sent to the front end where they are then displayed.

-The front end is built in [vue](https://vuejs.org/) with HTML, CSS and JavaScript.
-The back end is built in [express](https://expressjs.com/), a Node based JavaScript framework.
-Check out the [Github repo](https://github.com/jacobg1/NasaSearch) for the back end.
+The front end is built in [VueJS](https://vuejs.org/) with HTML, CSS and JavaScript.
+The back end is built in [ExpressJS](https://expressjs.com/), a Node based JavaScript framework.
+Check out the [GitHub repo](https://github.com/jacobg1/NasaSearch) for the back end.